viccro/cryptidSightings/dataDict/cryptid.md

 ## Sub-element: cryptidCanonicalName
 **Element tag:** `<cs:cryptidCanonicalName>`

-**Description:** The name of the cryptid as standardized by an external body, such as LOC or the Encyclopaedia of Cryptozoology online.
+**Description:** The name of the cryptid as standardized by an external body, such as wikiLC, LOC, or the Encyclopaedia of Cryptozoology online.

 **Attributes:** *termSource, termSourceId*